-What if we told you that there was a medical aesthetics treatment that could smooth, plump and rejuvenate your skin?
+What if we told you that there was a treatment that could smooth, plump and rejuvenate your skin?

-If you are a nurse, doctor or medical professional with a passion for helping people look and feel their best, you can learn cosmetic injectable treatments like PRP with training from National Laser Institute!
+If you are a nurse, physician or medical professional, you can learn PRP injections during medical aesthetics training at National Laser Institute!

 What Is Platelet-Rich Plasma (PRP)?

-Platelet-Rich Plasma (PRP) is a substance that promotes healing.
-The plasma is a component of your blood, which contains special “factors” or proteins that help your blood to clot.
-It also contains proteins that support cell growth.
+Platelet-Rich Plasma (PRP) is a natural, non-synthetic substance that promotes healing within the body and contains special “factors” (proteins) that support cell growth.

 - The blood is placed in a centrifuge.